StackStorm/st2docs/docs/source/security.rst

 Security
 ========

-Here at StackStorm we take security were seriously.
+Here at StackStorm we take security very seriously.
 If you believe you found a security issue or a vulnerability, please report it to us using one of the methods described below.

 Reporting a Vulnerability